Tchernobill/Confluence/Timeline alpha.md

 - They reluctantly agree to restrain him and plunge him into an artificial coma while they try to find out more about Vyry4n's state
 - After analysis, the pair of droid discover signal is a communication protocol between nano-bots inside Vyry4n's body, concentrated in his brain
 - Meanwhile, Vyry4n is stuck in a permanent nightmare dreamscape where he struggle to survive and is often slaughtered.
-- While Mar stay by his side and often hold his hand, in the nightmare, she often end-up betraying him and stab him to death
+- While Isa stay by his side and often hold his hand, in the nightmare, she often end-up betraying him and stab him to death
 - After a week, they break the encryption of the signal and are able to intercept and map the communication protocol of the virus.
 - They try to deactivate the virus but fail, they also fail at suspending it's activity but manage to emulate a command that tone down it's threat level back to basic
 - Vyry4n emerges from coma slowly, visibly affected by what it to him years of nightmare
-- Mar try to get close to him but he is completely closed to her, not revealing about her in his nightmare but giving some vague hints
+- Isa try to get close to him but he is completely closed to her, not revealing about her in his nightmare but giving some vague hints
-- Mar leave, heartbroken
+- Isa leave, heartbroken
 - Sev and Mira help Vyry4n learn to "negotiate" with the nanobots rather than fight them
 - Vyry4n find out that thanks to his control of the virus, he can sens they electromagnetic signals.